 Cork also has a thriving arts and culture scene.
 The city is home to several theaters, galleries, and music venues, offering a rich variety of performances and exhibitions.

-Architecture enthusiasts will appreciate St. Fin Barre’s Cathedral, a stunning example of Gothic Revival design.
+Architecture enthusiasts will appreciate 🕍St. Fin Barre’s Cathedral, a stunning example of Gothic Revival design.

 This cathedral features intricate stone carvings, beautiful stained glass windows, and an impressive organ that’s still used during services.
-Its tranquil surroundings make it a peaceful retreat from the city’s bustling streets.

 For a more leisurely experience, take a walk along the quays of the River Lee or enjoy the green spaces in Fitzgerald’s Park.